PG1003/bitmap/reference.md

 ### `delta_e76( L1, a1, b1, L2, a2, b2 )`

-Takes two colors in the Lab color model and calculates the distance between two colors using the CIE76 formula.
+Takes two colors in the Lab colorspace and calculates the distance between two colors using the CIE76 formula.
 The value '0.0' means both colors are same.
 This calculation is faster but less accurate than the [delta_e94](#delta_e94-l1-a1-b1-l2-a2-b2-) function.

 ### `delta_e94( L1, a1, b1, L2, a2, b2 )`

-Takes two colors in the Lab color model and calculates the distance between two colors using the CIE94 formula.
+Takes two colors in the Lab colorspace and calculates the distance between two colors using the CIE94 formula.
 The value '0.0' means both colors are same.

 ### `green( color )`